 A lecturer in UNH’s College of Liberal Arts, Michael specializes in the investigation of human tooth and bone microstructure, those tiny pieces best seen under a microscope.
 Through that lens, one can hope to learn a person’s age and overall health at the time of their death and the period during which the death occurred, all of which, if it’s not known, can lead to learning their name.

 “These bones have been studied by the Smithsonian and the FBI and still remain unidentified, so the idea was to let anthropologists have a run at it.”

 That last piece — discovering the identify of a deceased individual — is something that Michael is passionate about.
 To that end, when called upon, she works with law enforcement agencies and the DNA Doe Project to help identify unnamed and unclaimed remains.
 Most notable is a cold case she is trying to help solve that involves a mummified torso found in a cave in Idaho in 1979.
-When it was first discovered, there were no head and no limbs.
+When it was first discovered, there was no head and no limbs.
 The arms and legs were found in 1991.

 Working with Idaho State University, the Clark County Sheriff’s Office and the DNA Doe Project, Michael hopes that new DNA techniques developed since the torso wrapped in burlap was unearthed 40 years ago will finally help identify the individual.
 Michael first learned of the case when she taught at Idaho State.